Component Search REST API

 Note

-The returned component hash is truncated and is meant to be used as an identifier that can be passed into subsequent REST API calls.
-It is not intended to be used as a checksum.
+The returned component hash is a truncated SHA1 and is meant to be used as an identifier to pass into subsequent REST API calls.
+It is not a checksum.

 Using Wildcards